Journaling has been known to clear the mind for as long as humans could write...

 Researchers have since found that expressive writing reduces intrusive and avoidant thoughts about negative events and improves working memory.
 This then frees up cognitive resources for other mental activities such as the ability to cope with stress.

 We believe that therapy should be for everyone but the reality is, it is not.
-This leads to people, especially those in marginalized communities most affected by the barriers mentioned above, receiving NO care.
-And therapeutic journaling has been scientifically proven to be just as effective as in person cognitive-behavioral therapy.
+This leads to people, especially those who have experienced significant life obstacles, being the most affected.
+Therapeutic journaling has been scientifically proven to be just as effective as in person cognitive-behavioral therapy.
 The key for any mental health tool is consistency.
 Finding what works for you can help you stay consistent and reach your mental health goals.